Is Pantene Cruelty-free?

 Pantene is proud to be part of a company that is has been in the forefront of the development and support of cruelty-free alternatives.
 P&G has devoted more than $440 million to develop cruelty-free alternatives.
 In addition, we have joined industry coalitions to share research and testing methodologies and have partnered with various organizations, including the Humane Society International, People for the Ethical Treatment of Animals (PETA), National Institute of Health, and Animal Rights International, so that other hair care brands and the industry-at-large can end animal testing and move toward cruelty-free hair care.

 Partnering with the Humane Society

-Pantene supports the Humane Society International’s #BeCrueltyFree campaign to ban animal testing for cosmetics and hair care in all major global beauty markets by 2023.
+Pantene supports the Humane Society International’s #BeCrueltyFree campaign to ban animal testing for cosmetics and hair care in all major global beauty markets.

 "For more than 20 years, the Humane Society family of organizations has collaborated with Procter & Gamble to advance the development and regulatory acceptance of non-animal testing approaches.
 We are excited to welcome P&G as an official supporter of our #BeCrueltyFree campaign to achieve a legislative end to cosmetic animal testing and trade in all major cosmetic markets worldwide.”

 Troy Seidle Vice President of the Humane Society International